 - Enhancing federal data access and visualization in collaboration with Radiant Earth;

-- Developing graduate-level training curriculum for the next generation of librarians;
+- Developing pedagogical materials for the next generation of librarians and technologists;

 - Rethinking inter-governmental and inter-institutional frameworks for digital mutual aid to preserve cultural memory.